Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 - Observational research to see how products fit into users' real workflows

-These research methods aren't just best practices—they deliver measurable returns.
+These research methods deliver measurable returns when applied consistently.

 User personas and journey maps should reflect real research, not marketing demographics.
-Base them on:
+Base them on actual behaviors observed during testing, patterns identified in analytics data, direct quotes from interviews, and specific goals and pain points validated across multiple users.

 Consistency reduces cognitive load by letting users apply learned patterns across your product.
 When elements look and behave the same way throughout an interface, users can focus on their tasks rather than relearning interactions.